Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Introduction

 To further shed light on the potential of configuring the SF channel, this paper proposes a universal and theoretically grounded framework for jointly optimizing the enc-dec and the SF channel in both analog and digital SCs.
 In this framework, we focus on solving a joint optimization problem that maximizes the task performance under a limited mutual information between the transmitted and reconstructed SFs.
 To provide analytical evidence for the necessity of this joint optimization, we first analyze a tractable case where the source is Gaussian and the enc-dec is modeled as linear mappings.
 Building upon the insights from this analysis, we propose an end-to-end training strategy that jointly optimizes the non-linear deep neural network (DNN)-based enc-dec and the SF channel.
 We also introduce a communication strategy that realizes the trained SF channel in practical communication scenarios by controlling physical layer (PHY) parameters including transmit power and modulation level.
 Our framework controls the distortion of each SF by optimizing the SF channel, thereby improving the task performance of SC.
 Furthermore, it reduces the training overhead by decoupling the training process from the actual communication system.

 The major contributions of this paper are summarized as follows. \begin{itemize} \item We formulate the joint optimization problem of the enc-dec and the SF channel to maximize task performance in both analog and digital SCs.
-In this problem, we introduce a mutual information constraint between the transmitted and reconstructed SFs to prevent convergence to a trivial error-free SF channel, while accounting for channel- or noise-induced communication errors.
+In this problem, we introduce a mutual information constraint between the transmitted and reconstructed SFs to prevent convergence to a trivial error-free SF channel, while accounting for various communication constraints in an integrated manner.

 \item We present an analytical study on the joint optimization between the enc-dec and the SF channel.
 To this end, we focus on a tractable scenario with a linear enc–dec structure and a Gaussian source, from which we derive the optimal SF channel in closed form.
-Additionally, we compare our analysis with the classical rate-distortion (R-D) theory and numerically show that, when the output dimension of the encoder is not too small, the achieved distortion closely approaches the R-D bound.

 \item We propose an end-to-end training strategy for jointly optimizing the DNN-based enc-dec and the SF channel under limited mutual information.
 In analog SCs, the SF channel is modeled as an AWGN channel, where each SF is corrupted by Gaussian noise with a learnable variance.
 In digital SCs, the SF channel is modeled as a set of BSCs, where each bit can be flipped with a learnable bit-flip probability.
 In both analog and digital SCs, the limited mutual information is addressed as a rate allocation problem, in which each SF or bit is assigned a portion of the total communication rate.
 The allocated rate determines the noise variance in analog SCs or the bit-flip probability in digital SCs, thereby enabling individual control over the distortion of each SF or bit.